-Ukraine Fast Facts
+Ukraine Fast Facts | CNN

 May 27, 2014 - Authorities announce that a battle between pro-Russian rebels and government forces at Donetsk airport has claimed 40 lives.

-June 7, 2014 - Poroshenko is sworn-in as Ukraine's new president.
+June 7, 2014 - Poroshenko is sworn in as Ukraine’s new president.

-June 27, 2014 - Ukraine signs a trade deal with the European Union, the same agreement that former President Viktor Yanukovych backed out of in 2013.
+June 27, 2014 - Ukraine signs a trade deal with the European Union, the same agreement that Yanukovych backed out of in 2013.

 July 17, 2014 - Malaysia Airlines Flight 17 crashes in eastern Ukraine after being shot down by a surface-to-air missile, according to the United States.
 All 298 people aboard are killed.

-July 24, 2014 - Prime Minister Arseniy Yatsenyuk and his cabinet announce their resignation.
+July 24, 2014 - Yatsenyuk and his cabinet announce their resignation.
 A week later, parliament rejects his resignation.

 September 20, 2014 - Ukraine and pro-Russian separatists agree to a ceasefire.

 October 26, 2014 - Ukrainians vote in parliamentary elections.
 Ukrainian citizens in Russia-annexed Crimea and the eastern areas controlled by pro-Russian separatists do not participate in the elections because of ongoing violence.
-President Petro Poroshenko hails exit poll results and says the projected outcome gives "a powerful and irreversible backing to Ukraine's path to Europe."
+Poroshenko hails exit poll results and says the projected outcome gives “a powerful and irreversible backing to Ukraine’s path to Europe.”

-January 26, 2015 - President Poroshenko announces the Ukraine will ask the Hague tribunal to investigate alleged "crimes against humanity" in the conflict in eastern Ukraine.
+January 26, 2015 - Poroshenko announces that Ukraine will ask The Hague tribunal to investigate alleged “crimes against humanity” in the conflict in eastern Ukraine.

-February 5, 2015 - With US Secretary of State John Kerry by his side, Ukrainian Prime Minister Arseniy Yatsenyuk says the Russian military is on the ground in the country.
+February 5, 2015 - With Kerry by his side, Yatsenyuk says the Russian military is on the ground in the country.

-February 11, 2015 - French President Francois Hollande, German Chancellor Angela Merkel, Ukrainian President Petro Poroshenko and Russian President Vladimir Putin meet in Minsk, Belarus for peace talks.
+February 11, 2015 - French President Francois Hollande, German Chancellor Angela Merkel, Poroshenko and Putin meet in Minsk, Belarus, for peace talks.

 February 12, 2015 - Peace talks end in a breakthrough: A ceasefire and an agreement for both sides to pull back heavy weapons.
 In March, heavy weapons are pulled back from the front lines, but the violence continues.